Coderdotnew/intro_web_apps_dgm/02_class/02_variables/README.md

 greeting
 # Nice to meet you, Deadpool!
 ```
-- WOOHOO!
-All on the same line! (p.s.
-It is safe to assume you will use `.chomp` with `gets` almost every time)
+- All on the same line! (p.s.
+It is safe to assume you will use `.chomp` with `gets` pretty much every time)
 ![3](http://i.imgur.com/jmjhSVN.gif)

 # variable_reassignment